Find the Error on the T-shirt: The key is in the word ‘trust’.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Find the Error!
+Please use the Social Network links just below to share this information from The Explanation, Find the Error!